 Dieter Fleck, Former Director International Agreements & Policy, Federal Ministry of Defence, Germany; Member of the Advisory Board of the Amsterdam Center for International Law (ACIL); Rapporteur of the ILA Committee on Nuclear Weapons, Non-Proliferation and Contemporary International Law; Honorary President, International Society for Military Law and the Law of War.

-The adoption of the new Treaty on the Prohibition of Nuclear Weapons on 7 July 2017 (with a vote of 122-1-1, in which no nuclear-weapon State participated) may be understood on the background of existing failures to implement disarmament obligations existing under the 1968 Nuclear Non-Proliferation Treaty (NPT); the lack of universality of the NPT; and increasing concerns on the humanitarian consequences of nuclear weapons that unfolded over the past years.
-While it is still too early for a lasting assessment whether the new Treaty may ultimately contribute to reaching the goal of a world without nuclear weapons and whether it has the potential to gain global acceptance over time, a comprehensive evaluation of existing legal controversies, certain textual deficiencies of the new Treaty, and foreseeable effects on international security are necessary and timely.
-International lawyers have an important contribution to make in this regard.
+Adoption of the new Treaty on the Prohibition of Nuclear Weapons on July 7, 2017, (122 votes in favor, one to abstain, one against – no nuclear state was involved) could be understood on the background of existing unsuccessful attempts to implement the disarmament obligations that exist according to the 1968 Treaty on the Non-Proliferation of Nuclear Weapons (NPT); insufficient general application of the NPT; growing concern over the humanitarian consequences of nuclear weapons, which became known in the recent years.
+Although it is still too early to give a long-term assessment of whether the new Treaty can ultimately contribute to the achievement of the world without nuclear weapons and whether it has the potential to achieve world-wide recognition after a while, a comprehensive assessment of existing legal contradictions, certain textual shortcomings of the new Treaty and the foreseeable consequences for international security is necessary and timely.
+Lawyers in international law can make a significant contribution to this issue.

 The text of the Treaty UN Doc A /CONF.229/2017/8 (July 7,2017), by reference https://www.un.org/disarmament/ptnw/